As a parent, grandparent or other relative, you want the best for the children in your life.

 Setting up children with a registered education savings plan (RESP) will help them prepare for a successful career with a post-secondary education.

-Watch how an RESP can help your child in this short video Opens in a new website.
+Watch how an RESP can help your child in this short video Opens a new website in a new window.

 Want more information?
 Here are answers to some common RESP questions.